Inception-framework/inception/index.md

 If you want you can skip this step and run all the examples that do not require redirection to the real device.

-We are currently working on the release of the debugger.
-We will provide both source code and a synthesized design.
+We provide both source code and a synthesized design.
 More details will be [here](https://github.com/Inception-framework/debugger).

 If you would like to know more about the debugger of Inception, please [refer to this page.](debugger.md)